 - Time Management

-Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
-This is why our study skills tutors in the Wichita Falls and Lawton region take a look at the larger picture.
-Our program aims to ensure your child is ready for the increasing workloads and expectations to come in college.
-This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.
+There’s much more to achieving academic success than receiving a good grade on an assignment or an exam.
+That’s why our study skills tutors in the Wichita Falls and Lawton region focus on the larger picture.
+Our program has been developed to focus on successfully preparing your son or daughter for the heavier workloads and expectations ahead.
+This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.

 With our study skills program, your child will learn strategies including: